salrashid123/gce_metadata_server/README.md

 For an example on how the [GCE guest agent](https://github.com/GoogleCloudPlatform/guest-agent/blob/main/google_guest_agent/agentcrypto/mtls_mds.go#L136) extracts the root ca from UEFI and decrypts the client cert/key from metadata server, see [certextract.go](https://gist.github.com/salrashid123/c1de41bf380c1f9a3602675276977e48)

+For an example of how to invoke the mTLS endpoint and use it with a client library, see [examples/goapp_mtls/main.go](examples/goapp_mtls/main.go)

 Note that GCE issues client certificates that are rotated periodically.
 Infact, the client certificate is set to expire in a week:

 For example, the client certificate from a real GCE instance with metadata TLS shows a validity for about a week.